medgift/quantimage2_backend/README.md

 - `docker-compose.zrad.yml` : File to include the [ZRad](https://medical-physics-usz.github.io) feature extraction library (currently not publicly available)
 - `docker-compose.prod.yml` : Production file for use with Traefik

+### Local development
+The [debug.env](env_files/debug.env) file defines the DOCKER_MOUNT_DIRECTORY environment variable to specify which directory will be used to mount the different docker volumes.
+This defaults to `/quantimage2-data` but on Mac ensure to switch this as OSX does not have write access to `/`.

 ### Code Structure

 See the [Documentation](https://quantimage-v2-backend.readthedocs.io/en/latest/) for more information on the code structure.